 All trips have a minimum requirement of 4 adult guests; however, we will run a trip for two to three adults for a surcharge of $300/person.
 When you sign up for a trip, please be aware you will be charged this additional fee if fewer than four adults sign up.
 We will bill you two weeks prior to departure for this additional fee if it applies.

-We do not offer individual days on the island.
-If you book two trips back-to-back (trips with overlapping overnight accommodations with Slickrock), you will receive substantial discounts equal to approximately 10% off the first trip and 25% off the 2nd trip.
-Discounts are even higher for return guests, kids 11 and under, and groups of 4+.
+We do not offer individual days purchased separately.
+If you book two trips back-to-back (trips with overlapping overnight accommodations with Slickrock) you will receive substantial discounts equal to approximately 10% off the first trip and 20-25% off the 2nd trip.
+Discounts are also available for return guests, kids under age 11, and groups of 4+.
 Visit our Discount Travel Deals page for full information.
 These discounts are not available for those booking through an agent eligible for commissions, only for those booking directly, and also not available in addition to any other discount.

 # of Nights